Hummingbird Migration in Texas

 Hummingbirds migrating to Panama 3,030 miles away over land or 1,962 miles across the Gulf, will need to fly 65 or 101 hours respectively.

-Some fly at a relaxed distance as slow as 1 hour per day, and others fly up to 500 miles non-stop in about 20 hours as some do while migrating across the Gulf of Mexico.
+Some fly at a relaxed distance as slow as 1 hour per day, and others fly up to 500 miles non-stop in about 20 hours as some do while migrating across the Gulf of America.

 Hummingbirds do not migrate in flocks as do other migrating birds.